EDUC5476 Humanities and Social Sciences Curriculum II

 - Contact hours

-- total workload: 150 hours; contact hours: 30 hours.
+- total workload: 150 hours; contact hours: up to 30 hours.
 Further information available in the unit outline.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.